 By the middle of January, thirty of the women had already left the institution to return to their families or to get married.
-But tion until they had mastered some Chinese women be forced to endure wealthy residents of the city have the others: subscribed 650,000 units.
+But most of the former prostitutes decided to remain with the organization until they had mastered some

 This pattern of bond-buying enthusiasm has been duplicated throughout all the large cities of China.
 At a meeting on January 5, three cotton mills in Shanghai each volunteered to buy 50,000 units.
-The Wing On Cotton Mill then topped this with a 100,000unit subscription.
+The Wing On Cotton Mill then topped this with a 100,000-unit subscription.
 Two additional mills pledged to purchase 45,000 units each.